Sven

-Sven is a Scandinavian masculine first name.

-In Old Norse the meaning was "young man" or "servant" and the original Old Norse spelling was sveinn.
+Sven is a Scandinavian masculine given name.
+In Old Norse the meaning was "young man" or "servant", and the original Old Norse spelling was sveinn.

 Variants such as Svend are found in Danish and Norwegian.
-Another variant, Svein is used in Norway, the Low Countries, and German-speaking countries, and is cognate with the English surname Swain.
+Another variant, Svein, is used in Norway, the Low Countries, and German-speaking countries, and is cognate with the English surname Swain.

-In medieval Swedish, sven or sven av vapen "sven of arms", is a term for squire.
+In medieval Swedish, sven or sven av vapen ("sven of arms"), is a term for squire.
 The female equivalent, Svenja, though seemingly Dutch and Scandinavian, is not common anywhere outside of German-speaking countries.
-Sven can also be spelled with a "w" - Swen - but is pronounced as Sven.
+Sven can also be spelled with a "w" – Swen – but is pronounced as Sven.

 The Icelandic version is Sveinn (/is/); the Faroese version is Sveinur (/fo/).